 There are CIM studying membership and assessment fees, as well as tuition fees.
 If these costs have an impact on students, you will be advised of this before you begin your course.

 With more and more businesses of all sizes realising the importance of having a comprehensive marketing strategy, the need for versatile marketers is continuing to grow.
-This course will provide you with all of the skills you need to get ahead in this competitive sector and the 40-week work placement offers an invaluable opportunity to gain experience and network before you graduate.
+This course will provide you with all of the skills you need to get ahead in this competitive sector and the 30-week (minimum) work placement offers an invaluable opportunity to gain experience and network before you graduate.

 This course has been awarded Graduate Gateway status by the Chartered Institute of Marketing (CIM), which will allow you to enter the CIM qualification system at professional postgraduate diploma level once you graduate.
 Having CIM accreditation will also make you stand out to potential employers.